A&E just as effective as specialist centres for cardiac arrest – study

 Previous data from non-randomised studies suggested there was a better survival rate when treating cardiac arrest victims at these centres, and there is a strong drive internationally to do so.

-But new research, presented to the European Society of Cardiology (ESC) Congress in Amsterdam, found no difference in the survival rates of patients treated in them.
+But new research, funded by the British Heart Foundation and presented to the European Society of Cardiology (ESC) Congress in Amsterdam, found no difference in the survival rates of patients treated in them.

 Study author Dr Tiffany Patterson of Guy’s and St Thomas’ NHS Foundation Trust, London, UK said resources could be “better allocated elsewhere” if there is no benefit to bringing cardiac arrest patients.